tsandefer/dsi_capstone_3/README.md

 ## Performance
+Evaluating performance for a task like this isn't easy on a large scale.
+While we do care, to some degree, about the model's ability to <i>accurately</i> predict the exact next character, what we really care about is that it produces a cohesive sequence of characters that not only follow the syntax that we're familiar with, but also is able to <i>explain</i> the input lyrics, like a human might.
+So, although model accuracy and categorical cross-entropy play a role, they're probably not what we're looking for in a measure of whether the model is actually performing well or not.

+Recent research projects have used a measure called the [BLEU score](https://www.aclweb.org/anthology/P02-1040.pdf).
+However, my [Capstone II project](https://github.com/tsandefer/dsi_capstone_2) focused on creating a system for evaluating lyrics and annotations, which was intended to be used to measure performance in this phase of the project.
+Although I have not yet implemented this part of the project, partially because of issues in the data itself and difficulty measuring the performance of the evaluation system itself, it is certainly the most important next step in this project.

 - BLEU score
 > "More importantly, the performance of the RNNsearch is as high as that of the conventional phrase-based translation system (Moses), when only the sentences consisting of known words are considered."